What is the Climate Action 100+?

 Why do investors choose engagement?

 Global collaborative investor engagement sends a powerful signal – directly to companies – that investors are asking for and expect companies to respond to climate change.
 Climate change is a systemic risk – one which investors cannot diversify away from.
-As equity investors and universal owners, investors have the ability and the responsibility to address climate risks and seek greater disclosure on how the most systemically significant emitters are aligning with the 2-degrees transition and disclosing climate change risks and opportunities to the market.
+As equity investors and universal owners, investors have the ability and the responsibility to address climate risks and seek greater disclosure on how the most systemically significant emitters are aligning with transition pathways, specifically including well below 2 degrees Celsius and 1.5-degree Celsius and disclosing climate change risks and opportunities to the market.

 How are lead and support investors assigned to focus companies?